dooboolab-community/react-native-iap/README.md

   - Please refer to [Blog](https://medium.com/@dooboolab/react-native-in-app-purchase-121622d26b67).

 ## Migration Guide
+`2.0.0-alpha1` has released.
+Not much difference.
+There were some parameters supports and changes to distinguish the differences in platform at one sight.
+Please follow the readme what you get in returned variables when calling `getItems` and when purchasing through `buyProduct` or `buySubscription`.

 Difference between `0.3.*` and `1.0.0` has only one method renaming `refreshItems` to `consumeAllItems`.

 To migrate `0.2.*` to `0.3.*`, You can follow below guide.